 A cubby house can turn your backyard into something special for the kids.
 They will have their own space to play and grow, and they will love you for it!

-Building a cubby house is not an easy DIY project, but if you’re up for it, here’s how to do it!
+Building a cubby house is not an easy DIY project, but if you’re up for it, here’s how to make the best cubby house!

 First, get the council’s approval (and your landlord’s)!
 Nothing worse than spending a huge amount of time and money only to have to scrap your creation.